carpentries/instructor-training/_episodes/01-welcome.md

 We will **not** be going over Data Carpentry, Library Carpentry, or Software Carpentry workshop content in detail (although you will gain familiarity with some of the content through the exercises), This workshop is a significant requirement for becoming a certified Carpentries Instructor.
-The additional steps for certification will require that you dig into the workshop content yourself.
+The additional steps for certification, called _Checkout_, will require that you dig into the workshop content yourself.
 We will talk about that more tomorrow afternoon.

 We also do not discuss how to develop lessons.
 The Carpentries now has a growing subcommunity dedicated to lesson development, along with [its own onboarding curriculum][lesson-dev].
 For more on lesson development, see [The Carpentries website][leson-dev-web].